 Sorry, currently out of stock

-'Gypsy Sunflower' is a contemporary tribal Limited Edition necklace, crafted by hand in our Byron Bay studio on the East Coast of Australia.
+Designed in our 'self-tie' style, allowing it to be worn as long or short as you desire, 'Bohemian Muse' is a contemporary tribal Limited Edition necklace, handcrafted in our Byron Bay studio on the East Coast of Australia.
+It features:

 All our products come in either an envelope style gift bag, or gift box.